jeonpierre/Azure-Database-Migration/README.md

 See Azure Project PDF in Repo for UML Diagram of Build Architecture.

+In this project, I architected and implemented a cloud-based database system on Microsoft Azure, showcasing my hands-on expertise in cloud engineering.

+I began by establishing a production environment database.
+Subsequently, I migrated the database to Azure SQL Database, focusing on crucial aspects like data backup, restoration, and automated scheduling.
+These efforts strengthened my data management approach.

+A pivotal phase of the project involved simulating a disaster recovery scenario with potential data loss.
+Furthermore, I explored the complexities of geo-replication and failover configuration to ensure data availability even under challenging conditions.

+To enhance security, I employed Microsoft Entra ID integration to define access roles like read only, adding an extra layer of control and protection.

+I approached and completed this project with different milestones and maintaining the practice of continually updating my GitHub README documentation with my recent tasks.

 # Milestone 1 - Set up the Enviroment

+First I Set up an Azure account

 # Milestone 2 - Set up the Production Enviroment